$Z_{2}$ Topological Order and Topological Protection of Majorana Fermion Qubits: Algebra of Majorana doubling

 Physically the full implications of the parity operator need to be taken into consideration to conceptually complete the algebra.
 There is a special operator $\Gamma$ in the algebra which we call as \textit{Emergent Majorana} because it has all the properties of a Majorana fermion.

 The emergent Majorana operator commutes with the Hamiltonian, and hence there is an additional symmetry present, as it anti-commutes with the parity operator and hence it shifts among the parity states.
 Both the $P$ and $\Gamma$ operators commute with Hamiltonian but anti-commute with each other due to which there is doubling of the spectrum.
 The presence of the this extra symmetry leads to the doubled spectrum.
 This doubling is different from Kramer's doubling\cite{Bernevig} because no time reversal symmetry is needed.
 In the basis in which $P$ is diagonal with $\pm 1$ eigenvalues, the $\Gamma$ operator takes the states into degenerate eigenstates with eigenvalues $\mp 1$.
-It is very suggestive to write the parity operator for $H_{m}$ in terms of $\Gamma$ operator in line with\cite{Akhmerov,Feldman}.
-The case of odd number of Majorana fermions can always be thought as combination of complex fermions and one Majorana fermion so that parity operator can be written as $P=\prod_{i}(1-2c_{i}^{\dag}c_{i})\gamma$.
+It is very suggestive to write the parity operator for $H_{m}$ in terms of a $\Gamma$ operator in line with\cite{Akhmerov,Feldman}.
+The case of an odd number of Majorana fermions can always be thought as a combination of complex fermions($c$ fermions) and one Majorana fermion so that the parity operator can be written as $P=\prod_{i}(1-2c_{i}^{\dag}c_{i})\gamma$.
 This parity operator constitutes the local parity operator of reference \cite{Akhmerov}.

 Two Majorana fermions combine together to give a Dirac fermion.
-Three Majorana fermions is the simplest case which shows non-trivial Majorana physics.
-So equation~\ref{Three-eta-H} gives the simplest Hamiltonian which we can write down for Majorana fermions having non-trivial spectral and hence physical properties.
+Three Majorana fermions is the simplest case that shows non-trivial Majorana physics.
+So equation~\ref{Three-eta-H} gives the simplest Hamiltonian that we can write down for Majorana fermions having non-trivial spectral and hence physical properties.
 We have seen for this Hamiltonian that there are additional symmetries which lead not only to the topological degeneracy for the ground state, but the Hamiltonian has doubling for the whole spectrum including excited states.
-This is very powerful implication of the existence of emergent Majorana fermions and hence of the emergent symmetry operators.
-We can not talk about topological order for three Majorana fermions, but later on we will see that it is the presence of these emergent fermionic symmetries which lead to the topological order in Kitaev chain model.
+This is a very powerful implication of the existence of emergent Majorana fermions and hence of the emergent symmetry operators.
+We can not talk about topological order for three Majorana fermions, but later on we will see that it is the presence of these emergent fermionic symmetries which leads to the topological order in Majorana fermion models.

 Emergent Majorana fermions were considered in \cite{Akhmerov} and it was shown that they are more robust and hence better candidates for topological quantum computing.
 In \cite{Feldman} authors have also studied the Hamiltonian given in equation~\ref{Three-eta-H} and using the anti-symmetry property of the Hamiltonian arrived at what we call as emergent Majorana fermions.